-The cost of the course will include hot drinks and also some food to prevent us dying of starvation after sunset while we wait for the sky to get really dark!
-The Field Centre provides some interesting indoor subjects that we can practise techniques on if the weather turns bad, and it also has a wood-burning stove to keep us warm, as well as drinks making and toilet facilities.
+If the coronavirus restrictions in force at the time permit its use, the Field Centre on site provides some interesting indoor subjects that we can practise techniques on if the weather turns bad, and it also has a wood-burning stove to keep us warm, as well as drinks making and toilet facilities.
 We will also be bringing along a laptop with various bits of photo editing software (including Adobe Lightroom and software for creating star trails), so we can review the photos you take straight away.

 Please contact us if you would like more information, or to request a booking form for this course.